Inria-CENATAV-Tec/Assessing-Efficient-FAS-CVPR2024/README.md

 ## Support
 Added support for attr_dict in python 3.10

-The rest of this README comes from the original repository.

 If you find this work useful for your research, please consider citing:

 ```BibTeX